omegat-org/segmentation-migrator/README.md

 This vulnerability arises because `java.beans.XMLDecoder` does not sufficiently validate or sanitize untrusted input, making it susceptible to deserialization attacks.
 It is strongly recommended to avoid using this utility with untrusted data to process configuration files.

+The migration tool checks a given file with allowlist of the class names, the property names, and the method names that are acceptable for the `segmentation.conf` a Java object graph file.
+Even though checks, there is no perfect for protecting, so please don't use the tool against untrusted segmentation rules file.

 ## Usage